sebastian-quintero/mdrp-sim/README.md

 edcc1aac43cb        colombia_osrm       "/bin/sh -c 'osrm-ro…"   3 days ago          Up 17 minutes       0.0.0.0:5000->5000/tcp   mdrp-sim_osrm_colombia_1
 ```

-Fifth, set your project configurations in the `settings.py` file.
+6 - Set your project configurations in the `settings.py` file.

-Sixth, create the necessary tables in your DDBB and load the instance data into them (may take several minutes):
+7 - Create the necessary tables in your DDBB and load the instance data into them (may take several minutes):

 ```bash
 python3 ddbb/load_instances.py